jayllo-c/tp/docs/DeveloperGuide.md

 1. User !!requests to find group of persons (UC09)!! by desired requirements
 2. User requests to delete all listed persons.
-3. AddressBook deletes all listed persons.
+3. AvengersAssemble deletes all listed persons.
-4. AddressBook displays a message to confirm that all listed persons have been deleted.
+4. AvengersAssemble displays a message to confirm that all listed persons have been deleted.

     Use case ends.